The Victorian Society: The Victorian magazine

 Published three times a year since 1998 for the members of the society, The Victorian magazine contains book reviews, society news and events, casework reports, and interviews.

 Victorian Society in America

-The Victorian Society has a sister organisation in the United States, the Victorian Society in America, founded in 1966 in New York City, by such champions of historic preservation as Brendan Gill, Henry-Russell Hitchcock, and Margot Gayle; it was borne from the outrage they felt at the 1964 destruction of New York's Pennsylvania Station.
-As of 2017 the Victorian Society in America is based in Philadelphia with 12 registered chapters, mostly in the Eastern United States.
+The Victorian Society has a sister organization in the United States, the Victorian Society in America, founded in 1966 in New York City, by such champions of historic preservation as Brendan Gill, Henry-Russell Hitchcock, and Margot Gayle; it was borne from the outrage they felt at the 1964 destruction of New York's Pennsylvania Station.
+As of 2026, the Victorian Society in America is based in Haddonfield, New Jersey with 10 registered chapters, mostly in the Eastern United States.

 Counterpart bodies

 The counterpart organisations to the society for the protection of the heritage of earlier and later periods are the Georgian Group (for buildings erected between 1700 and 1840) and The Twentieth Century Society (for post-1914 buildings).